• Polski

 Selected publications:

-Regional Networks and Local Recipes for Complexity (RENLORC) aims to study emerging social complexity in central Greece from 2100–1550 BCE using a multi-scale interdisciplinary analytical examination of pottery production, consumption, and distribution.
-A combination of ceramic thin section petrography, Instrumental Neutron Activation Analysis, direct digital radiography, and Scanning Electron Microscopy is being used to identify different potting communities of practice operating within central Greece through an investigation of fabric composition and provenance, pigment recipes, forming techniques, and firing techniques.
-Over 600 samples from 11 different sites spread from Boeotia, Phokis, East Lokris, Malis, and Magnesia have been sourced from all sub-phases of the Early Helladic III, Middle Helladic, and Late Helladic I periods.
-RENLORC aims to identify the diachronic and spatial distribution of pottery products, as well as the distribution of imports from outside of the region, resulting in an understanding of shifting networks of interaction operating at various scales.
-Ultimately, any changes to pottery production, consumption, and distribution patterns will provide insight into changes in the regional economy and consumption habits just prior to the emergence of complex palatial sites at Thebes, Orchomenos, and Dimini/Volos.
+RENLORC studied emerging social complexity in central Greece from 2100–1550 BCE using a multi-scale interdisciplinary analytical examination of pottery production, consumption, and distribution.
+A combination of ceramic thin section petrography, Instrumental Neutron Activation Analysis, direct digital radiography, and Scanning Electron Microscopy was used to identify different potting communities of practice operating within central Greece through an investigation of fabric composition and provenance, pigment recipes, forming techniques, and firing techniques.
+Over 600 samples from 11 different sites spread from Boeotia, Phokis, East Lokris, Malis, and Magnesia were sourced from all sub-phases of the Early Helladic III, Middle Helladic, and Late Helladic I periods.
+RENLORC aimed to identify the distribution of central Greek pottery products, as well as of imports from outside of the region, resulting in an understanding of shifting networks of interaction operating at various scales.